KamilRybacki/is-pies/README.md

 A special case of SBP is an IBP that is transmitted as a sound i.e. a spectrogram.
 If such a situation occurs, the conversion to IBP must be performed before further processing.

-## Project structure

-Code is grouped into modules that are responsible for a specific type of *pies*.
-Each module contains implementations of functions that are responsible for checking if a given input is a *pies* of a given type, in a plethora of programming languages.

-Each language will be linted and tested with a CI pipeline, to ensure that the code is of the highest quality.

 ## Project goal

 The goal is to create a Docker image that will contain all the code and will automatically identify if a given input is a *pies* or not.
 The user will be able to pass the input in any form and the image will return a boolean value indicating if the input is a *pies* or not.

-If a TBP is passed of code kind, the image will also return a boolean value after identifying the language of the code and running the appropriate interpreters / compilers.

-When it comes to the normal TBPs, IBPs and SBPs, the image will return a boolean value after identifying the type of input and running **the fastest** implementation of the identification function.

 ## Contributing